SaxyPandaBear/discord-food-bot/README.md

 - [discord.py](https://github.com/Rapptz/discord.py) v0.16.12
 - [PRAW](https://praw.readthedocs.io/en/latest/index.html) v5.2.0

+A simple way to get the required libraries is through Pip: `pip install -r requirements.txt`

 To set up the bot, it requires a file, `auths.py` (a template is provided).
 This file contains all of the authentication for both Discord and Reddit, and is necessary to interface with their APIs.